 Financial Impact

 The total bond cost of the projects is $75 million.
 This bond measure would be an increase tax rate of $1.38 per $1,000 of assessed value.
 The tax rate for our community would increase by $63.25/month or $759/year in 2025 for a median homeowner ($550,000 home) in our community.
 The district is eligible for up to $16 million in state match funding.
+A bond planning scenario for 20 years is available for viewing here.

 Bond financing example